jeff-mos-def/jeff-mos-def.github.io-quartzold/content/_progress/team_performance_emotional_intelligence.md

 # **53 days until PMP exam – 17 September 2025**

 ### Focus Topic
-Promote team performance through the application of emotional intelligence.
+Promote team performance through the application of [[emotional_intelligence.md | emotional intelligence]], or EI.
 Reviewed how EI drives better decision-making, strengthens trust, and diffuses conflict.
 Emphasized adapting leadership style to emotional cues to sustain motivation and psychological safety within the team.

 ### Key Question
 How to apply emotional intelligence to resolve a conflict between two high-performing but disagreeing stakeholders.
 Explored balancing assertiveness with empathy, identifying underlying concerns, and facilitating a shared resolution that preserves relationships and project goals.